Xbox Store: Diese Spiele sind neu eingetroffen

-Der Wochenendspurt beschert euch wieder zahlreiche Spiele.
+Der Freitag beschert euch wieder zahlreiche Spiele.
 Damit ihr nicht den Überblick verliert, erhaltet ihr wie immer an dieser Stelle einen Überblick zu allen Neuveröffentlichungen für Xbox.

 Mit eurem Kauf über die Partnerlinks in der folgenden Auflistung unterstützt ihr zusätzlich diese Website und die XboxDynasty Community.